TheDoctor0/CSCOInstaller/README.md

 Before installation starts, folder is verified if it exists and if it actually is a Steam folder.
 So you don't have to worry that you will install mod in wrong place.
-After installation Steam will be automatically closed.
+After installation Steam will be automatically restarted.

 Update process is as simple as installation.
 After you choose a Steam folder installed version is compared